aselshall/eds/L/L1/Installing_python.md

 **Create Anaconda Prompt Shortcut:** Drag Anaconda Prompt(Miniconda3) from Start Menu to Desktop, which will create an Anaconda Prompt(Miniconda3) shortcut.
 You can check that by clicking on it and then typing `jupyter lab` which will lunch JupyterLab.

-**Customize Anaconda Prompt Shortcut:** Now you want to Customize the shortcut to lunch JupyterLab automatically without typing anything.
-Right click on your shortcut and select "Properties".
+**Customize Anaconda Prompt Shortcut:** To customize the shortcut to lunch JupyterLab automatically, right click on your shortcut and select "Properties".
 Then at the end of the "Target" cell type
 ```code
 & jupyter lab && exit
 ```
-At my machine the content of the "Target" cell looks something like this:
+At my machine the content of the "Target" cell now looks something like this:
 ```
 %windir%\System32\cmd.exe "/K" C:\Users\username\AppData\Local\miniconda3\Scripts\activate.bat C:\Users\username\AppData\Local\miniconda3 & jupyter lab && exit
 ```
-For details check this [YouTube video](https://youtu.be/ozTSqhU9Hek?si=cGzNRATmPOPsoLCg).
+If this is unclear, check this [YouTube video](https://youtu.be/ozTSqhU9Hek?si=cGzNRATmPOPsoLCg).

 ### 4. Change JupyterLab shortcut icon (optional)
 In case you want your icon to look nice